Rome police pit Twitter against crazy parking

 Seven hours later the police replied to say they had intervened: 25 separate fines had been handed out.

-Initial skepticism among Twitter users about whether the system would work gave way to messages of thanks once penalty notices were issues.
+Initial scepticism among Twitter users about whether the system would work gave way to messages of thanks once penalty notices were issues.